It’s partly true, too, but it isn’t all true. People always think something’s all true. (JD Salinger)

 Before the bowler delivers the ball, I am watching out for back-foot placement, front-foot placement, bowler action, follow-through keeping out of the protected area of the pitch, trajectory of ball, where it pitches and its journey after pitching, how dangerous it may be, whether the batter at the bowler’s end is trying to steal a cheeky metre.
 And with all of that neatly stored in my consciousness, was the impact on the pad direct or was it a bat snick onto the pad?

-With all of these stipulations you might think wonder whether deciding on the village blacksmith’s fate after going through the above list in a few seconds is a less preferable way to spend a Saturday afternoon than an expedition to the tundra of Ikea with the missus.
+With all of these stipulations you might think wonder whether deciding on the village blacksmith’s fate after going through the above list in a few seconds is a less preferable way to spend a Saturday afternoon than an expedition to the tundra of Ikea with Mrs Umps.
 Judging an LBW is not an exact science, it is a judgement based on evidence, knowledge and experience of Law 36 and its caveats.

-It’s interesting how bowlers, batters, fielders (even those with a perfect view of LBW at long leg) have wide interpretations of Law 36.
+It’s interesting how bowlers, batters, fielders (even those with a perfect view of LBW at long leg, for instance) have wide interpretations of Law 36.
 The bowler thinks he has caught a burglar running out of his house carrying a 50-inch TV but with so many mitigating circumstances, LBW is is a defence barrister’s Shangri-la and if there is any doubt, it ain’t going to be out.
 In the few seconds I have to ruin the blacksmith’s weekend, I run over the forensics in my mind:

 - Did the ball pitch outside leg stump?
 If so, the batter is not out.